-Allow me to answer one of the questions I am asked most social media – who would I recommend training with?
-Additionally, where do I buy my gear and what do I buy, shoot, and carry?
+Allow me to answer one of the questions I am asked most on social media – which instructors do I recommend training with?
+Additionally, where do I buy my gear?
+And what do I buy, shoot, and carry?

 Who do I recommend for training?

 Well, the easy answer is me: come train with me!
-Jests aside, I do have a list of training providers I highly recommend.
+Jests aside, I do have a list of training providers and instructors I highly recommend.

 There.
 Now that I have said my piece you can all go and have your tantrums.
 (Paratus makes available the right to reply, so make use of it if you have a coherent argument against anything we say – Ed)

 I am aiming this piece at the defensive shooter.
 As dedicated as I need to be, I don’t take the sport thing that seriously.
-Therefore I am not qualified to speak about who the best trainers are in that environment.
-I have written sufficiently on the differences and the fundamentals of trainers and skills development, and I would encourage you to review some of those articles.
+Therefore I am not qualified to speak about who the best instructors are in that environment.
+I have written sufficiently on the differences and the fundamentals of trainers and skills development.
+And I would encourage you to review some of those articles.

 I also leave out military, police and security trainers as that environment is completely different from the civilian context.
-Let me however state that some of them are fantastic, and others are abysmally pathetic.
+Let me however state that some of them are fantastic instructors, and others are abysmally pathetic.

 Lastly, and in case I have not made it clear, I am not referring to the mandated competency training.
 I have my own opinion on the current setup, however.
 It is what we have to do, and to be fair it is only intended to cover the bare minimum.
 In this article I am referencing training designed at providing you with the skillset to deal with critical incidents.